-Change Owner EPOCH

-Description: Change Owner EPOCH to a random value.
-Use this option to clear SGX user data.
+Menu item Submenu item Value Comments Change Owner EPOCH Change Owner EPOCH to a random value.
+This option is used for clear user data of SGX.
+Device Guard Device Guard Disabled Enabled This option is used to support Microsoft Device Guard.

-Device Guard

-Device Guard

-Description: This option is used to support Microsoft Device Guard.

 When this option is enabled, Intel Virtualization Technology, Intel VT-d Feature, Secure Boot, and OS Optimized Defaults are automatically enabled.
-Boot order is not selectable.
+Boot order is not selectable, and the computer only starts from the internal storage drive.
 To complete the configuration of Device Guard, you have to set a supervisor password.
 When this option is disabled, the setup options are configurable and you can choose any boot options to start the computer.